Records of 2023

 Reigning Sound – A Little More Time With

 It may only be 2014 since the Reigning Sound last released an album but still, ‘A Little More Time With’ did arrive in 2021 feeling like a reformation.
 Happily, unlike many bands who get it together again after a hiatus, this one returned strong and with barely a hint that they had ever been away.
-That can be attributed to the attitude which itself should be credited to main man Greg Cartwright.
+That can be attributed to the attitude which itself should be credited to sounder-in-chief, Greg Cartwright.
 If ever there was a man with a healthy regard of success it is Greg.
-He remains singularly unphased by the trappings of acclaim and recognition, never losing sight of the thing that brought him to this place from the outset, the music.
-In the intervening years you were as likely to spot him around guitar and vinyl stores as you were a recording studio and typically, he did not countenance any return to record making until he hit a rich vein of songwriting.
+He remains singularly unphased by the trappings of acclaim and recognition, never losing sight of the bait that hooked him from the outset, the music.
+In the intervening years you were as likely to spot Greg around guitar and vinyl stores as you were a recording studio and typically, he did not countenance any return to record making until hitting a rich vein of songwriting form.
 That is why this one stands out as an end-of-year highlight, it is because the songs are just so damn good.

-One of the greatest things about pure Garage Rock is its simplicity.
-The uncomplicated directness of the music, the lack of fuss in lyrics that refuse to overcomplicate what they convey and the way Garage Rock never loses sight that its roots are in Pop music.
+One of the greatest things about pure garage rock is its simplicity.
+The uncomplicated directness of the music, the lack of fuss in lyrics that refuse to overcomplicate what they convey and the way garage never loses sight that its roots are in pop music.
 Just look at the opening track here, a Greg Cartwright original ‘Let’s Do It Again’ wherein he eagerly anticipates the return of someone missed.
 Once they used to turn down the lights and play records all night and he knows they will be doing it again real soon.
-The music has a joyful bounce to it and you must assume there is a passing reference to the reformed Reigning Sound themselves and their collective enthusiasm for this new album.
+The music has a joyful bounce to it and you must assume there is a passing reference to the reformed Reigning Sound and their collective enthusiasm for a new album.
 This is a mood that continues throughout an LP which features all, bar one, Greg Cartwright new compositions.

-Of course, Garage Rock would not echo with so much lovelorn emotion if it did not feature a little heartbreak, something which appears immediately on track two ‘A Little More Time.’
-The way the organ pattern swirls between a major and minor bedding before stabbing out a little peril when Greg goes for broke and lays bare the tragedy in the back of his mind, show what a musical maestro Cartwright has become in this song form.
+Of course, garage rock would not echo with so much lovelorn emotion if it did not feature a little heartbreak, something which appears immediately on track two ‘A Little More Time.’
+The way the organ pattern swirls between a major and minor bedding before stabbing out peril when Greg goes for broke and lays bare the tragedy in the back of his mind, all show a musical maestro in the primitive style.
 The album could never be an old boy’s footnote with songs like this to play.
 That said, even the cover of Chris Andrews ‘I Don’t Need That Kind Of Lovin’ kicks ass with its punky ‘Summertime Blues’ style riffing.

 ‘You Ain’t Me’ has a deceptive sixties pop sheen glossing over a lyric that seems to be wrestling against depression.
 Greg is trading salvos with a partner, or just himself, to justify his handling of the problem.
 He argues that you can “cry while you’re laughing” and bats back efforts to pull him out of his despondency.
 So, if the you, who ain’t me, of the title tries to find a silver lining when waking to find the sun still shining, Greg does not need to know about it.
 He underlines this with “it’s hard to raise my head, but I’m trying.”
 Dig deep on that one and it is quite a dark moment, buried away as the penultimate number.

-Find a vinyl copy of The Reigning Sound’s ‘A Little More Time With’ here:
+Find a physical copy of The Reigning Sound’s ‘A Little More Time With’ here: https://amzn.to/4tR6D8Z

 Standard